shizukaziye/MudaeFarm/README.md

 ## Usage

+### Initialization

 On initial run, MudaeFarm will create a dedicated server named `MudaeFarm` for bot configuration.
 You can edit your wishlists, claiming, rolling and other miscellaneous settings there.

 It may take a while for this server to be created.

+**MudaeFarm is disabled on all servers by default.** You must copy the *ID of the channel* in which you want to enable MudaeFarm (usually the bot/spam channel of that server), and send that ID in `#bot-channels`.

+### Configuration

+You can edit JSON configuration messages and the bot will reload the changes automatically.

+### Wishlists

 To configure character/anime wishlists, you can simply send the name of the character/anime in the wishlist channel, separated by individual messages.

 Names are *case insensitive* and support basic glob expressions like `?` and `*`.

+To remove a character/anime from the wishlist, delete the message itself.

 MudaeFarm wishlists are entirely separate from Mudae the wishlist and will not synchronize against each other.

-**MudaeFarm is disabled on all servers by default.** You must copy the ID of the channel in which you want to enable MudaeFarm (usually the bot/spam channel of that server), and send that ID in `#bot-channels`.

-For JSON-based configuration messages, you can simply edit the contents and the bot will reload the changes automatically.

-Please **do not modify** `state_update_command`!!
+### Miscellaneous

+- MudaeFarm will periodically send `$tu` command to determine the claiming cooldown and rolling interval.
+To disable this behavior, change `state_update_command` to `""`.
+MudaeFarm will attempt to claim all subsequent matching rolls regardless of cooldown.
+- Autorolling is adaptive to the reset time determined by `$tu`.
+Change `interval_override_minutes` to override the interval in *minutes*.